 The family farm lies at the heart of our national identity, and yet its future is in peril.
 Rick Hammond grew up on a farm, and for forty years he has raised cattle and crops on his wife’s fifth-generation homestead in Nebraska, in hopes of passing it on to their four children.
 But as the handoff nears, their family farm–and their entire way of life–are under siege on many fronts, from shifting trade policies, to encroaching pipelines, to climate change.
 Following the Hammonds from harvest to harvest, Ted Genoways explores the rapidly changing world of small, traditional farming operations.
 He creates a vivid, nuanced portrait of a radical new landscape and one family’s fight to preserve their legacy and the life they love.

 The Iowa Center for the Book’s All Iowa Reads program fosters a sense of unity through reading.
 Iowans are encouraged to come together in their communities to read and talk about a single book title in the same year.
 Libraries, book clubs, schools and other local organizations are encouraged to sponsor discussions of the title.

-Books will be available at the Reference Desk on the second floor.
+Books are available at the Reference Desk on the second floor.